Data Mapping

 Strings

-When a field is mapped to string
+When a data record with a single field is mapped to string

 , MuchAdo calls the GetString